teamlr/micro-ui/README.md

 ### Description and plans for the future

 The library design is in early development, but the most important features are working properly.
-The library uses WebComponents as a microfrontend interface, thanks to which the micro-application shell is able to run micro-applications written in either Angular or React or pure WC.
+The library uses WebComponents as a micro-ui interface, thanks to which the micro-application shell is able to run micro-applications written in either Angular or React or pure WC.

 A big advantage is the fact that the location of the sources and their configuration are provided in runtime.
 This allows for release of individual functionality in micro-applications without rebuilding and redeployment entire application.